dendibakh/perf-book/chapters/3-CPU-Microarchitecture/3-8 Modern CPU design.md

 The CPU Back-End employs an OOO engine that executes instructions and stores results.
 We repeated a part of the diagram that depicts the GoldenCove OOO engine in Figure @fig:Goldencove_OOO.

 The heart of the OOO engine is the 512-entry ReOrder Buffer (ROB).
 It serves a few purposes.
-First, it provides register renaming.
-There are only 16 general-purpose integer and 32 floating-point/SIMD architectural registers, however, the number of physical registers is much higher.[^1] Physical registers are located in a structure called the Physical Register File (PRF).
+First, it provides register renaming.[^5] There are only 16 general-purpose integer and 32 floating-point/SIMD architectural registers, however, the number of physical registers is much higher.[^1] Physical registers are located in a structure called the Physical Register File (PRF).
 There are separate PRFs for integer and floating-point/SIMD registers.
 The mappings from architecture-visible registers to the physical registers are kept in the register alias table (RAT).

 ![Block diagram of the CPU Back End of the Intel GoldenCove Microarchitecture.](../../img/uarch/goldencove_OOO.png){#fig:Goldencove_OOO width=100%}